KshitijAng/FlowVentry-Inventory-Management/README.md

 ![Alt text](banner.png)

 FlowVentry is a minimal, full‑stack inventory app built with Next.js App Router, MongoDB Atlas, and modern UI patterns.
-Deployed on Vercel, it isdesigned to efficiently manage, track, and organize a business’s inventory to monitor stock levels, manage product details, and generate reports to make informed decisions.
+Deployed on Vercel, it is designed to efficiently manage, track, and organize a business’s inventory to monitor stock levels, manage product details, and generate reports to make informed decisions.

 ## Features